 Signs of Quality Mexican Seafood

 My father-in-law always says that when you are traveling you should look for the restaurants where the truck drivers are stopped because they always know where to eat well.
 While we were eating there was a non-stop flow of truck drivers stopping to grab a bite to eat.
 Some would just grab a cup of ceviche to go but others would take their time.
 There was one guy who was driving a refrigerated seafood delivery truck.
 If the guy who works for the wholesale seafood company is stopping to eat here, you know that it is good.
 That guy knows quality seafood and he chooses to stop at Ostiones el Vali.

 Honestly, I would not have stopped had this not been a solid recommendation.
 You are putting a lot of trust in the hands of the person serving your food.
 There are some serious concerns when eating raw seafood, especially raw mollusks.
 24 hours later I have absolutely zero stomach discomfort.

-Not only is this roadside stand one of the best places to eat in Mexico, it is also 100% gluten free.
-A plate of seafood like that would cost a hundred dollars in Los Angles or San Diego, if you could even find it.
-We spent $330 pesos (less than US$17) for a dozen pata de mula clams, two large clams, four tostadas and two half-liter cokes.
+Not only is this roadside stand one of the best places to eat in Mexico, but it is also 100% gluten-free.
+A plate of seafood like that would cost a hundred dollars in Los Angles or San Diego if you could even find it.
+We spent $330 pesos (less than US$17) for a dozen pata de mula clams, two large clams, four tostadas, and two half-liter cokes.
 An absolutely lovely surprise after a day of surf.
 Another reason why I love Mexico so much.